alexiusacademia/batang_trader/content/posts/macd-as-signal.md

 MACD or Moving Average Convergence Divergence, is an indicator that is placed at the bottom of the chart.
 It is a combination of moving average lines called the MACD, Signal and also the Histogram.

-To enable of show this indicator, click on the `Indicators` icon on the chart and type `MACD` on the search bar.
+To enable or show this indicator, click on the `Indicators` icon on the chart and type `MACD` on the search bar.
 Then tap on the result to put it on the chart.

 The indicator looks like this